gmalysa/ld2l/client/markdown/rules.md

 ## Playoffs

-1. The single-elimination playoff bracket will be posted the Monday after the conclusion of the regular season.
+1. The single-elimination playoff bracket will be posted the Monday(ish) after the conclusion of the regular season.

 2. Two way ties for playoff seeding will be settled first by head-to-head record, then by a tiebreaker score based on the team's "strength of schedule" (i.e. their and their opponents' regular season results).

 3. Three or more way ties for playoff seeding will be settled as follows:
     * If a team 2-0ed all other teams in the tie, they are ranked ahead of the rest of the group, and the rest of the group is treated as a new tie.
     * If no team 2-0ed all other teams in the tie, the tie is ranked by tiebreaker score.

+4. More complicated tie situations will be dealt with on a case by case basis.

-4. Playoff matches are played in a best-of-3 (bo3) format on Sundays at 5 PM Eastern on the USEast server.
+5. Playoff matches are played in a best-of-3 (bo3) format on Sundays at 5 PM Eastern on the USEast server.

-5. Reschedule/alternate server/match rules are the same for the playoffs as for the regular season.
+6. Reschedule/alternate server/match rules are the same for the playoffs as for the regular season.

-6. Should a third game be necessary, a new coin flip determines who has choice in the third game.
+7. Should a third game be necessary, a new coin flip determines who has choice in the third game.

 ## Broadcasting and Spectating